alejandroliu/0ink.net/src/content/posts/2016/2016-03-20-starting-with-3d-printing.md

 post_mime_type: ""
 comment_count: "0"
 title: Starting with 3D Printing
-tags: application, browser, cloud, computer, service, software
+tags: application, browser, cloud, computer, mouse, service, software
 ---

 So I finally tried my hand at 3D printing.
 Obviously I did not buy at 3D printer.
 These are either quite expensive or you need to assemble them yourself, which I don't think is in my capacity level.